 After the teams split four points, Dougherty scored eight consecutive points by herself, including a twisting, high-arcing layup, a steal and another fast break layup.
-It
+It was suddenly 36-13.

 "Meg and I had talked all week that we wanted to play a good game tonight," said Blaire Lauthers, who split 44 points evenly with Dougherty, "and we told the team that.
 I think it might have been the best we've played so far.
 We passed the ball well and everything was clicking."

 While F-M was hitting 37 percent of its shots in the first half, the Spartans made just 6 of 33 (18%).